 Located in the lower Nahe on a steep south-facing slope, the 3 vineyards Goldloch, Burgberg and Pittermännchen comprise Diel’s esteemed holdings and were documented as early as 1901 as producing wines of exceptional quality.
 With nearly thirteen acres, Schlossgut Diel is by far the largest landowner within the steep Goldloch vineyard, a vineyard of clay over bedrock, and whose name evokes miners’ search for gold here in the 17th century.
 This site is known for producing deep, powerful wines while still maintaining elegance and finesse.
 Diel holds approximately half of the steep slopes of the Burgberg vineyard, named for the castle Burg Layen Its clay soil accented by slate and gravel is known for making elegant Riesling that is capable of aging.
 The smallest of Diel’s holdings (1 hectare) are within the Pittermännchen vineyard which benefits from south-facing slopes and mineral soils of slate, quartz and gravel.
 The complexity of the soil lends itself to racy wines that express great minerality.
 Organic viticulture is practiced as much as the steep slopes permit.
-Fruit is either whole-cluster pressed or, if vintage necessitates, destemmed by hand so as not to break skins and warrant oxidation.
+The fruit is either whole-cluster pressed or, if vintage necessitates, destemmed by hand so as not to break skins and warrant oxidation.
 Fermentation is carried out spontaneously in stuckfass, doppelstuck, and cement tanks, with small barrels used for the red wines.

 The combination of great vineyard sites, dedicated vineyard management and meticulous winemaking has led the winery to receive continued acclaim.
 The wines scrupulously define themselves: the style changes as the vintage dictates but the wines are always clear, sophisticated, and balanced.

-Vineyard Area: 25 hectares
+- Vineyard Area: 25 hectares

-Annual Production: 17,000 cases
+- Annual Production: 17,000 cases